ComicSans/Angular-1.x-Playground/README.md

 Some AngularJS modules, some in TypeScript

 ## ngEnter
-Press Enter to call a function on an input.
+Press the Enter key to call a function on an input field.

 ```html
 <input type="text" ng-enter="doSomething()">